recruit-communications/pyqubo/docs/getting_started.rst

 QUBO and Ising Model
 --------------------

-If you want to solve a combinatorial optimization problem by quantum or classical annealing machines, you need to represent your problem in QUBO (Quadratic Unconstrained Binary Optimization) or Ising model.
+If you want to solve a combinatorial optimization problem using quantum or classical annealing machines, you need to represent your problem as a QUBO (Quadratic Unconstrained Binary Optimization) or Ising model.
 PyQUBO converts your problem into QUBO or Ising model format.

-The objective function of **QUBO** is defined as:
+The objective function of the **QUBO** is defined as:

 .. math::